Mercedes-Benz 300SL Gullwing

 Low Profile Mercedes Gullwing tyres

-Often with cars of this period people want to fit low profile tyres of the 70's.
+Often with cars of this period people want to fit low profile tyres of the 70s.
 A tyre of the size 205/70VR15 would be similar in diameter, but it would be somewhat wider.
-If you want to fit a wider tyre the 205/70VR15 Michelin XWX would be the best by miles.
-This has a very high speed rating and was the tyre of choice for later Mercedes cars and the likes of the Lamborghini Countach and Ferrari Daytona.
+If you want to fit a wider tyre then 205/70 R 15 PIRELLI CINTURATO CN12 or 205/70VR15 Michelin XWX would be the best by miles.
+These have very high speed ratings and were the tyres of choice for later Mercedes cars and the likes of the Lamborghini Miura and Ferrari Daytona.